open-telemetry/weaver/docs/specs/multi-registry/multi_registry.md

 - **Independent Ownership**: Any individual or organization should be able to create and maintain a registry independently, without requiring human coordination with the OTEL project.
-- **Registry Accessibility**: Semantic convention registries can be either private or public, allowing flexibility based on the needs of the owner.
+- **Registry Accessibility**: Registries can be either private or public, allowing flexibility based on the needs of the owner.
+- **Common Format**: Published registries will adhere to a common format, making them easy to consume and integrate with other registries.
+This format is known as "resolved registry format".
-- **Community Support Tools**: The OTEL project will provide and maintain tools to assist the community in creating, validating, resolving, and publishing registries (i.e. Weaver tool).
+- **Community Support Tools**: The OTEL project will provide and maintain an extensible tool (Weaver) to assist the community in creating, validating, resolving, and publishing registries.
+Weaver will also support documentation generation and code generation for any registry.
 - **Core Policy Enforcement**: The OTEL project will establish and enforce a set of core policies (e.g. backward compatibility policies) that all registries must adhere to, ensuring consistency and reliability.
+These policies will be enforced by Weaver.
 - **Cross-Registry References**: References between different registries should be supported, facilitating interoperability and integration across various registries.
 - **Conflict Avoidance through Scoping**: Without a scoping mechanism, we can't ensure that a signal or an attribute name will never conflict with a future declaration in another registry.
+Every imported registry will be scoped with a unique alias to avoid conflicts.
 - **Circular Reference Handling**: Circular references between registries must be detected, reported, and rejected to prevent conflicts and maintain the integrity of the system.

 ## Semantic Convention Registry Changes

-With the following changes, a registry can be defined by anyone, without requiring any active coordination with OTEL.
+With the following changes, a registry can be defined by anyone, without requiring any human coordination with OTEL.
-For all the following examples, registry authors can extend or amend the OTEL registry or create their own attributes and groups (non-exhaustive list):
+Registry authors can extend or amend entities defined in other registries or create their own attributes and groups.
-  - A vendor publishes a registry for their products, allowing their customers to discover and use their signals.
-  - A community publishes a registry for a specific domain that is too specialized to be included in the OTEL registry.
-  - An individual publishes a registry for their own OSS library or project.
-  - An enterprise creates internal registries for internal use.

 Changes:
 - A registry can import one or several semantic conventions from other published registries.